 There are a few of untranslated words here, but they don't change the meaning at all

 The word translated as "for" introduces a reason or explanation, "since" or "because".

 The word translated as "as" has a very broad meaning, translating as "how", "when", "where", "just as", "like," and related words.

 The Greek word translated as "the days" also means "time," in general, and refers specifically to the "daytime."

 Another untranslated word modifies "the days.
 It is usually translated as "those".
-It is an adjective that highlights its noun as in a specific place from a word that means "there."
+It is an adjective that highlights its noun as being in a specific place or time from a word that means "there."

 At this point in the text, an article, "the", appears by itself.
 When used without a noun, it takes on the meaning "the one" or, when plural, as here, "the ones".

 The word translated as "flood" also means "deluge".

 The verb translated as "they were" appears earlier in the Greek before the phrases above.
 When the verb "to be" appears early in the sentence before the subject, the sense is more like "it was".

 The Greek verb translated as "eating" is a "to gnaw", "to nibble," and "munch," but it usually refers to herbivorous animals.
 It specifically means to eat vegetables or fruit.
 This is the least common word Christ uses for eating.
 The most common word has the sense of "consuming" something while the other word is the simpler sense of just "eating."
 Both of those words, however, are very close in meaning.
 This one is different, having the sense more of "grazing", like cattle.
 It is in the form of an adjective, "grazing".